Adron/adron.github.io/_working/contents/articles/holy-shit-watch-out-for-that-enterprise-open-source/index.md

   * Request open source submission approval
   * Push the code

-This is of course our version of the OSS Manifesto as detailed at [http://ossmanifesto.org/](http://ossmanifesto.org/).
+This is of course our version of the OSS Manifesto as detailed at http://ossmanifesto.org/ (after I posted, realized this site is dead!  :( But here's the [repo of the HD Manifesto](https://github.com/allspark-thd/manifesto)).
 This is one piece I highly suggest any group of individuals at an enterprise to give a read to, and create their own manifesto per their enterprise they work for.
 It's good for many reasons to write this out and provide it.

 The main two reasons I really like the OSS Manifesto include: